jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/pedals/introduction.rst

 ============

 The dVRK usually comes with a set of foot pedals.
-If you have a full daVinci Classic surgeon console, you will need to disconnect the foot pedals and use a standard extension cable.
+If you have a full da Vinci Classic surgeon console, you will need to disconnect the foot pedals and use a standard extension cable.

 This section also presents alternative foot pedals that can be used